Working in Moscow

 English skills are a lot less common in Moscow than they are in many other European capitals.
 The average taxi driver or shop assistant probably knows a couple of English words at the very most.
 To make daily life easier, it is strongly recommended to learn at least some basic Russian for your life in Moscow.

 In the business world, on the other hand, English is more widely spoken.
 Some positions, especially those in Russian companies, require knowledge of both Russian and English.
-For those working in Moscow for one of the many multinationals, however, fluency in English is often sufficient.
+For those working for one of the many multinationals, however, fluency in just English is often sufficient.

 How to Behave in the Moscow Business World